 This event celebrates the women of indie publishing and will host YA & NA, Fantasy/Paranormal, Contemporary, and Romance authors.
 Keynote speakers will be Abbi Glines and Samantha Young.

 The conference features Agent/Editor/Producer interviews, workshops and the Blue Pencil Cafe (have a sample of your work critiqued on the spot).

 “Cruise with Your Muse” is the theme for this 4-night writers’ conference/cruise on Royal Caribbean’s Liberty of the Seas to Cozumel, Mexico.
 Early bird registration pricing is available before March of 2014.

 The convention will feature workshops, panels, events, a chance to meet and interact with authors, and a book signing.
 Please watch the website as more specifics develop.

 Below are conferences that have not yet posted specific dates for their next event.

 The Mississippi Gulf Coast Writers’ Association

 20 workshops, special programs and one-on-one programs are featured.
 Attendance is limited to 120.
 The last conference was held in 2011.

 The conference features sessions about writing, publishing, marketing and more, as well as the 3-hour Agent Slam with 60 professional agents.
-No information is available at this time for the 2013 conference.
+The last conference was held in 2012.